Manage Groups

 Note

-If you intend on administering access to repositories and views
+If you intend to administer access to repositories and views centrally by

-centrally by an organization owner or root only be sure not to give out
+an organization owner or root only, be sure not to grant the

 permission to anyone.
-In practice this means removing the permission
+In practice, this means removing the permission from

-from all roles thus not allowing any users to go to a repository or view
+all roles thus not allowing any users to go to a repository or view and

-Click on your profile avatar in the upper right corner and select Organization Settings then Users and Permissions →
+Click on the profile menu icon and select Organization Settings then Users and permissions →

 Groups

-For the Repository and view group type, choose whether the group should apply a role to a selection of repositories and views or to all current and future repositories and views.
+For the Repository and view level, choose whether the group should apply a role to a selection of repositories and views or to all current and future repositories and views.
+Select the preferred repositories or views and click Next.

 Users